History

 Installation of Treatment Plants

-RAMOGE conducts several bacteriological studies to assess water quality: these data justified the installation of treatment plants along the Côte d'Azur and the Italian Riviera.
+Previous studies made it possible to assess water quality and justified the installation of wastewater treatment plants along the French Riviera and the Italian Riviera.

 1991